 A few weeks ago I was doing a hike in the Val d’Areuse near Boudry in the Swiss canton of Neuchâtel.
 It is the home of the Gorges de l’Areuse.
 The Gorges de l’Areuse is a narrow gorge through the limestones of the Jura, shaped by the Areuse river.
 One of the things I wanted to do was to shoot long exposures of the flowing water and nature’s details in it.

 It is always a bit hard to predict how a long exposure image of a mountain river rapid will look.
-I tend to be on the look-out for stones or wood with a bit of character or a special color.
-In addition I tend to look for light patches that can give a long exposure image a special look and feel.
-I think that in this case I found a nice combination.
-Hope you like this impression of a mountain river rapid!
+I tend to be on the look-out for stones or wood with a bit of character or a unique colour.
+Besides that, I tend to look for light patches.
+These can give a long exposure photograph a distinctive look and feel.
+I think that in this case, I found an excellent combination.
+Hope you like this long exposure of a mountain river rapid!

-I combined a Lee 10-stop and a Lee 3-stop ND filter to achieve a 126 second exposure at f/11.
+I used my Nikon D3x with a 24-70 f/2.8 lens and combined a Lee 10-stop and a Lee 3-stop ND filter to push the exposure to about 2 minutes.